AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-09-11-how-to-reinstall-macos-with-external-bootable-disk.md

 ---
-title: How to reinstall MacOS with external bootable disk
+title: How to reinstall MacOS with an external bootable disk

 date: 2020-09-11
 last_modified_at: 2022-10-26-23:03:00